saule1508/saule1508.github.io/_posts/2025_02_16-netbird-webrtc.md

 ## Intro

 Netbird is a very cool project that makes it easy to set-up a private network.
-I am lucky enough to spend time learning it because my company is evaluating using Netbird as a VPN solution.

 Netbird is open source friendly and they provide a set-up script that lets you set-up netbird on a self-hosted infrastructure very quickly, so that you can play with it.
 Later you can decide to use the cloud version or continue using self-hosted but with support and enterprise features.
 Or simply continue with the free self-hosted solution.

 At the core of a Netbird VPN network is Wireguard: peers are connected to each other via a wireguard tunnel.
+To understand wireguard quicky, take the tour (https://www.wireguard.com/#conceptual-overview).
 Another key technology that makes peer to peer connections possible is Webrtc.
-With Webrtc, two peers (each one being potentially behind nat devices and firewall) can establish a direct connection, and in case it is impossible (because of the presence of unfriendly nat, that cannot be traversed) webrtc will automatically falls back to a relay mechanism (using an external server, called a TURN server).
+With Webrtc, two peers (each one being potentially behind nat devices and firewall) will manage to establish a direct connection, either directly or - in case it is impossible because of the presence of unfriendly NAT devices -  via a relay mechanism (using an external server, called a TURN server).

-When a peer join the Netbird VPN, the tool will use webrtc to connect it to the other peers.
-If a direct connection is not possible it falls back to a relayed connection.
-Sometimes you want to make sure a direct connection is possible, to avoid the overhead of the rellay.
-For some reason, in my infra, it was not working.
+When a peer join the Netbird VPN, the Netbird client uses webrtc to connect it to the other peers.
+It will then show you other peers and how they are connected : via a direct P2P connection of via a relyed connection.
+Sometimes you want to make sure a direct connection is possible, to avoid the overhead of the relay.

+Im my infra I was experiencing  case where direct P2P connections were not possible, so that all connections were relayed.
 To troubleshoot the issue, and before asking help to the internal network experts, I decided to study the technology, in particular webrtc because it is at the heart of the connection issue.
 This turned out to be a super learning opportunity, because webrtc involves STUN/TURN (traversal utilities for NAT) which in turns requires a good understanding of NAT.
-And since Netbird is written in Go, they use a popular library called PION.
-PION is an implementation in Go of the webrtc protocol (webrtc is originally a javascript in the browser framework).
+Netbird being written in Go, they use a popular library called PION.
+PION is an implementation in Go of the webrtc protocol (which is originally a javascript in the browser framework).

-Once I knew enough about webrtc and PION to do my own small test lab, I could see webrtc was not the issue and there was something else in conjunction with netbird causing the issue.
-Guided by a network export, I had to understand in a more detailed way how packets are routed in the  linux kernel and how netbird interact with that...but this is for another post maybe.
+After listening to a lot of videos on youtube, experimenting with webrtc in javascript, looking at the examples in the PION github project, I decided to write my own program in Golang.
+This was easier than I expected, it gave me a lot of insight on webrtc and let me acquire a few golang patterns in the process.

 ## How to learn and play with webrtc

 With webrtc two peers that want to communicate with each other will use a out-of-band communication mechanism (i.e. not part of the webrtc protocol) to exchange connection candidates.
 Candidates are basically pairs of ip address and udp port.
 This out- of-band mechanism is a signaling server.

 So the first thing is to create a signaling server.
 In golang, to have a basic signaling server, is not very difficult.
 There are plenty of resources on internet to show you.
-The more sensible choice would be to do a websocket but to keep it to the simplest possible I did it with plain http (with the help of chatgpt !).
-Even though the code is not very long nor involved, there are valuable techniques in golang that I learned.
-Especially how, using a channel, we can implement a  long polling http request.
+The more sensible choice is to implement the signal server with websocket but to keep it simple I did it with plain http (with the help of chatgpt !).
+Even though the code is not long nor involved, there are valuable techniques in golang that I learned.
+Especially how we can implement a  long polling http request, using a channel to enqueue/dequeue work.
 A peer will send a get request to the signaling web server, and the signaling server will "block" the request, pulling messages from a channel and sending them to the client as they arrive, without stopping the request.
 This is very golang idiomatic.

 Note: I will certainly re-implement the signaling part using websocket, as it is probably trivial to do, but for now this is largely sufficient for my setup.